deeplook/ipyrest/README.md

 Documentation
 -------------

-Not yet...
-At the moment it is recommended to look at [`meetup.ipynb`](meetup.ipynb), mostly a tutorial-like collection of examples given as a presentation at a meetup.
+The `docs` folder is only a stub for now.
+At the moment it is recommended to look at [`examples/meetup.ipynb`](examples/meetup.ipynb), mostly a tutorial-like collection of examples given as a presentation at a meetup.
+Some of these need appropriate API keys.

 How to Contribute
 -----------------